maib-ecomm/maib-api-dotnet-client/README.md

 INTRODUCTION
 ============

-The MAIB api .NET client is used to easily integrate the MAIB MerchantProxy into your project.
+The MAIB api .NET client is a .NET Core based library used to easily integrate the MAIB MerchantProxy into your project.
-Based on the .NET Core Libraries to connect and process the requests with the Bank server.

-The MAIB api .NET client has 4 ways of payment.
+The MAIB api .NET client has 4 payment methods.
- * Direct payment (`PayAsync`).
-When the client's money transfers on the merchant account instantly when the user do the payment.
-This way is recommended use.
+ * Direct payment (`PayAsync`) - the customer's money is transferred to the merchant account instantly when the customer makes a payment.
+This method is preferred.
- * 2 step payment (`HoldDmsPaymentAsync`, `CompleteDmsPaymentAsync`).
-This type of transaction is executed in two steps.
-First payment needs to be initiated with `HoldDmsPaymentAsync` then completed with `CompleteDmsPaymentAsync`.
+ * 2 step payment (`HoldDmsPaymentAsync`, `CompleteDmsPaymentAsync`) - this type of transaction occurs in two stages.
+The payment must first be initiated using `HoldDmsPaymentAsync` and then completed using `CompleteDmsPaymentAsync`.
+ * Recurring payment(`SaveRecurringPaymentAsync`, `ExecuteRecurringPaymentAsync`) - this type of transaction allows customer to save the card for later use.
+Transaction must be initiated with `SaveRecurringPaymentAsync`.
+After that, subsequential payments can be performed by merchant with `ExecuteRecurringPaymentAsync`
- * One-Click payment (`SaveOneClickPaymentAsync`, `ExecuteOneClickPaymentAsync`).
-This type of transaction allow user to save the card for latter use.
-First user need to save the card by `SaveOneClickPaymentAsync` on check-out form should select save card then user cand execute oneclick payments by `ExecuteOneClickPaymentAsync` with the `BillerId` property.
+ * One-Click payment (`SaveOneClickPaymentAsync`, `ExecuteOneClickPaymentAsync`) - this type of transaction allows customer to save the card for later use.
+Transaction must be initiated with `SaveOneClickPaymentAsync`.
+Then on the check-out form customer should select save card.
+After that, subsequential payments can be initiated with `ExecuteOneClickPaymentAsync`.
- * Recurring payment(`SaveRecurringPaymentAsync`, `ExecuteRecurringPaymentAsync`).
-This type is similar to OneClick transactions except the fact that user don't have to check anything on check-out form but the order of execution should be the following first `SaveRecurringPaymentAsync` then for later transactions `ExecuteRecurringPaymentAsync` with the `BillerId`.
- * Refund payment (`RefundPaymentAsync`).
-This is intended for refunding all type of transactions.
+ * Refund payment (`RefundPaymentAsync`) - this operation is intended for refunding all types of transactions.
- * Delete card (`DeleteBillerAsync`).
-This is intended for deleting cards saved for oneclick transactions.
+ * Delete card (`DeleteBillerAsync`) - this operation is intended for deleting cards saved for recurring and one-click transactions.

- For authentication ther is `GenerateTokenAsync`.
+ Operation `GenerateTokenAsync` is used to aqcuire access token, used in another operations.

 REQUIREMENTS